sage-code/maj/README.md

 **Goals:**
 ------------------------------------------------------------------------------------------------
-1. Articulated and logic,
+1. Articulated,
-2. Storage efficient,
+2. Efficient,
-3. Easy to be spoken,
+3. Easy to speak,
+4. Easy to type,
-4. Easy to be typed,
+5. Easy to be learned,
-5. Kiwi friendly.
+6. Wiki friendly,
+7. Popular.

 **Technical:**
 ------------------------------------------------------------------------------------------------